acardace/qc/README.md

-# Quarterly Connection (QC)
+# Contribution Report

-A CLI tool to generate quarterly performance reports for associates by aggregating data from Jira and GitHub.
+A CLI tool to generate contribution reports for associates by aggregating data from Jira and GitHub.

 ## Features